 - Staying up to date: Cities, villages, and rural land use can change rapidly.
 Keeping a 3D model up to date is resource-intensive.

 - Data requirements: The more detail that gets added to a model, the more data processing is required.
-While a 2D model is relatively ‘light’, as you progress to block models, then building models with standard roof structures, then detailed building models that look similar to the real thing, the data requirements (and computing costs) grow exponentially
+A 2D model is ‘light’.
+Block models add complexity.
+Building models with standard roofs add more.
+Detailed building models increase data needs.
+This leads to exponential growth in data requirements and costs.

 Related: Why the digital divide is holding humanity back